 If all involved in the discernment process feel that the individual and the parish meet the selection criteria then an ALM Application Form should be completed.
-This can be downloaded from the diocesan website and should be filled in initially by the individual applicant, supporting minister and Parish Safeguarding Officer.
+This can be downloaded from the diocesan website as part of the ALM Application Pack and should be filled in initially by the individual applicant and the supporting minister.